Skip to main content

 The fastest path: multivon-eval bootstrap

 Don’t know what to eval for your specific LLM product?
-Describe it and hand over a few sample traces — multivon-eval bootstrap proposes a tuned suite in under 60 seconds.
+Describe it and hand over a few sample traces. multivon-eval bootstrap proposes a tuned suite in a few minutes.

-Returns four files: eval_suite.py (runnable), seed_cases.jsonl (30 adversarial cases), thresholds.yaml (calibrated from your traces), and DISCOVERY_REPORT.md (an eval design review).
-Cost: ~$0.12 default (or free with --judge-provider ollama).
+Returns five files: eval_suite.py (runnable), seed_cases.jsonl (30 adversarial cases), thresholds.yaml (calibrated from your traces), DISCOVERY_REPORT.md (an eval design review), and prompt_baseline.json (a prompt call-site baseline written at the repo root for staleness tracking).
+Cost: ~$0.12 default, or free with --judge-provider ollama.
 Full walkthrough → Run it fully offline with a local judge:

 Wire it into Claude Code with install-skills